lanl/LaGriT/docs/pages/github_pages_example.md

 ## 4. Linking to Other Pages <a name="linking"></a>

 You can link to other pages on this site by either using the literal URL, or (more appropriately) with a relative link to the corresponding Markdown file.
+It is better practice to use a relative link to a Markdown file, so that those attempting to read the documentation through a Markdown viewer (i.e. after cloning the LaGriT repo) will be able to easily access the referenced document.

 <div class="markdown-example" id="example-text">
 <pre class="source">